Beyond the lump: The long journey with breast cancer

 What you need to know:

 “I was given a corset to wear because I had severe back pain.
-I could not do chores such as mopping the house or lifting anything.
+I could not do chores like mopping the house or lifting anything.
 Just when I thought I was getting better, my breathing worsened.
 The doctors told me the cancer was affecting my lungs,” she says.

-Despite the bad news that comes with a stage IV cancer diagnosis, the 38-year-old has lived for more than six years.
+Despite the bad news that comes with a stage IV cancer diagnosis, the thirty-eight year old has lived for over six years.
 Although she is on maintenance therapy, she is upbeat.

 “People do not know about cancer.
 All they know about it is when they hear that someone has died from it.
-It is also expensive to travel from one’s home to Mulago National Referral Hospital regularly.
-I chose to get general treatment, so I did not pay for chemotherapy.
+It is also expensive to travel from one’s home to Mulago Hospital regularly.
+I chose to get general treatment so I did not pay for chemotherapy.
 However, I paid some money for radiotherapy,” Akello says.

 Expensive treatment